Chapter 12 : Betrayed

 “Alright,” said Rose, pretending to pull some straws out of a pocket.
 “Whoever gets the short straw has to go with Al.”

 “Oi!
 I resent that!” he said indignantly.

 Rose laughed.
 “Just kidding.
 You’re stuck with me, Potter.”
 She ruffled his messy black hair as he pouted.

 “Lizzie, how about you go with Al?” proposed Rose, giving her a quick wink.

 Lizzie shrugged.
 “I thought you just said you were going with him.”

-, thought Rose.
+A week ago, Lizzie would’ve jumped at the chance to be alone with Al, thought Rose.
 She must have finally realised what a broomhead he really is.

 “Alright, I go with Al. We’ll check the grounds outside the castle.
 Dom, you go with Lizzie and check the library.
 Hugh…”

 “Alright, I’ll go with me, myself and I,” he sighed.
 “If only Lily wasn’t being all weird…”

 He sloped off away from the Dungeons.
 They followed him into the entrance hall.